Waltham, Massachusetts: Arts and culture

 Waltham's combination of population (especially in central and south Waltham) parks, public transit, stores, and trails gives it 62 (out of 100) walkability ranking on walkscore.com.

 Moody Street in downtown Waltham offers its own brand of entertainment with a colorful assortment of shops, restaurants, and bars.
-Moody Street's booming nightlife, convenience to the commuter rail and lower rents have attracted younger professionals to Waltham in growing numbers in recent years.
-Moody Street is also referred to as "Restaurant Row" and has become a destination because of the number, variety and quality of its locally owned restaurants.
+Moody Street's active nightlife, convenience to the commuter rail and lower rents have attracted younger professionals to Waltham in growing numbers in recent years.
+Moody Street is sometimes locally referred to as "Restaurant Row" and has become a destination because of the number, variety and quality of its locally owned restaurants.
 The city of Waltham has a free "Tick Tock Trolley" on Thursday, Friday and Saturday evenings from 6pm–11pm for visitors that provides easy access to local municipal parking lots.

 Starting in 2020, the City of Waltham in Massachusetts has shut down a large portion of the main road, Moody St., to vehicular traffic from May 1 until October 31 annually.
 Moody Street is lined with restaurants and other small businesses but typically has high volumes of automobile passage.
 In an effort to assist these businesses in a difficult time, the Waltham Traffic Commission closed off a segment of the road to allow businesses to have outdoor dining and storefronts amidst the COVID-19 pandemic.
 Bus stops that would typically be on the blocked off part of Moody St. are temporarily relocated to nearby spots.

 Restaurants are supportive of the closure, as they can offer outdoor seating and increase their capacity for business.
 However, Moody Street has a variety of other businesses like small grocery stores, clothing stores, and jewelers.
 Some of these non-restaurant business owners oppose repeating the plan in the future, arguing that closing off the road makes their businesses less accessible due to a lack of automobile access.
 While Waltham has included a variety of stakeholders in the process of the street closure, it is crucial that they continue to do so in order to continue using a democratic process for city-wide decision-making.

 For over 25 years, the Waltham Arts Council has sponsored "Concerts On Waltham Common", featuring a different musical act each week of the summer, free of charge to attendees.
 "Concerts On Waltham Common" was created and organized by Stephen Kilgore until his death in 2004.

 The Rose Art Museum at Brandeis University is devoted to modern and contemporary art.
 The Rose holds a variety of exhibitions and programs, and collections are free and open to the public.